hvesalai/emacs-scala-mode_old/README.md

-# scala-mode2 — A new scala-mode for emacs
+# scala-mode2 — The scala-mode for emacs

-This is a new scala major mode for emacs 24.
-It is a complete rewrite based on the *Scala Language Specification 2.9*.
+This is a new scala major mode for emacs 24 or newer.
+It is based on the *Scala Language Specification 2.9*.

 The mode intends to provide the basic emacs support, including